As a vegan parent-to-be looking into feeding options, I came across a ton of information suggesting that soy formula is bad for babies.

 Soy formula-fed babies are also likely to consume larger amounts of soy isoflavones than toddlers or adults, who eat soy as part of a more diverse diet (16).

-Moreover, infants grow at very fast rates and go through developmental stages that are particularly sensitive to estrogen.
+Infants grow at very fast rates and go through developmental stages that are particularly sensitive to estrogen.
 Accordingly, some people worry that soy isoflavones may pose a higher risk to babies than to other age groups.

 Again, it’s important to keep in mind that soy isoflavones are much less potent than estrogen and that only 0-3% of the circulating isoflavone levels measured in infants fed soy formula are actually active (12, 15).